This page explains the eligibility rules and requirements for prekindergarten. It also provides the required documentation for eligible students.

 - What language do you speak most of the time?

-Proof of a qualifying score on an approved Oral Language Proficiency Test.
+- Proof of a qualifying score on an approved Oral Language Proficiency Test.
 The school district must document the official scores in the student's records.

 - Current paycheck stub